messagebot/ah-elasticsearch-orm/README.md

 );
 ```

+## Rate Limiting
+This tool will rate limit how many pending requests to ElasticSearch you will allow.
+Think of this like a very simple `threadpool`.
+The maximum number of requests is defend at `api.config.elasticsearch.maxPendingOperations`.
+Once that limit is hit, you have too options, defined by `api.config.elasticsearch.maxPendingOperationsBehavior`.

+If you choose `'fail'`, then an exception will be returned.
+If you choose `'delay'`, then the request will be retried after a time defined by `api.config.elasticsearch.maxPendingOperationsSleep` (ms).

 ## Special Keys:
 - On an instance, setting a key to `_delete` will remove it, IE: `person.data.email = '_delete'; person.edit();`
 - On a search or aggregation, setting a searchKey to `_exists` will will search for simply the presence of that key (`searchKeys` and `searchValues`).